jdial1/Phone-Controlled-RC-Car/README.md

 # Phone-Controlled-RC-Car

-This is a project to control an rc car using an Arduino, a Motor Shield, and a PI Zero.
+This is a project to control any cheap rc car using an Arduino, a Motor Shield, and a PI Zero.

 1.Upload the sketch to your arduino